A Brief History

 Lee then stunned police with confessions to the other 10 fires, which had killed 24 other people in addition to the 2 teenagers killed in the 1979 fire.
 Lee plead not guilty to murder, but guilty to manslaughter for the 26 arson-murders, claiming diminished capacity.
 Among his victims were a 6 month old baby and 11 elderly men.
 Many more people suffered burns and injury from smoke inhalation.

-Lee was shipped off to Rampton Secure Hospital, and the 11 convictions for the elderly men was later overturned when that fire was ruled accidental.
-Although Lee was accused of the most murders by a British serial killer at the time, the trial of the “Yorkshire Ripper,” Peter Sutcliffe going on at the same time took most of the publicity from Lees’s trial.
+Lee was shipped off to Rampton Secure Hospital, and the 11 convictions for the elderly men were later overturned when that fire was ruled accidental.
+Although Lee was accused of the most murders by a British serial killer at the time, the trial of the “Yorkshire Ripper,” Peter Sutcliffe, going on at the same time took most of the publicity from Lees’s trial.

 The Sunday Times newspaper reported that Lee’s confession had not been voluntary, causing the detective that handled the case to sue for libel, which was settled out of court in the detective’s favor in 1987.

-Once more we tell the tale of someone that obviously could have benefited from proper emotional and psychiatric care that did not get such care, with catastrophic consequences.
-As always, we ask you your opinion of how such people could be given the help they need to avoid such tragedies.
+Once more we tell the tale of someone that obviously could have benefited from proper emotional and psychiatric care that did not get such care, with catastrophic consequences due to the lack of action by mental health authorities.
+Question for students (and subscribers): As always, we ask you your opinion of how such people could be given the help they need to avoid such tragedies.
+Please let us know in the comments section below this article.

 For more information on British murderers, please see…